-Decisions for acceptance: Decisions for acceptance into the Radiography Program are typically made the first week of April.
+Decisions for acceptance: Decisions for acceptance into the Radiography Program are typically made in late May.

-Typical Classroom and Clinical Education Schedules - Subject to Change
+Typical Classroom and Clinical Education Schedules Radiography Coursework Only (Times Subject to Change)

 Note: Start times for clinical practice may vary anywhere from 6:00 a.m. - 9:00 a.m. depending on the area of rotation and the scheduling for radiographic / fluoroscopic examination / procedures.